The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 That’s how pretty much every other job functions.
 Every GCD and oGCD, every cooldown, and every pixel of movement in a given encounter, solved.
 Every inch of the job is mapped, from beginning to end, inside and out.
 It’s comforting, in a way, to know that there’s a relatively tidy answer out there waiting to be found for every situation you can think of… for *other* jobs.

 Not for Astrologian.
 Not for cards.
-Welcome to the meat of the job.
+This is what high-level optimization is all about for us.
 This is what separates an exceptional healer from an exceptional *Astrologian*.

-As a disclaimer, it's completely unnecessary to worry about this level of optimization unless you're playing in a highly competitive environment (or you're a big nerd like me and you just *like* it).
+Disclaimer: it's completely unnecessary to worry about this level of optimization unless you're playing in a highly competitive environment (or you're a big nerd like me and you just *like* it).
 You can still get 99s on FFLogs just following the basic card guidelines and having very good healer fundamentals.

 ### Target Selection